Gun laws in Oklahoma: Specific crimes with firearms

 Carrying a firearm while substantially intoxicated by alcohol or another drug is a gross misdemeanor, punishable by several weeks to months in jail and possibility of revocation.
 Being in possession of a firearm or imitation firearm while committing a crime of violence is a felony, regardless of whether or not the firearm or imitation firearm is used in the commission of the said crime of violence.
 Intentionally discharging a firearm in the commission of a crime of violence is a felony.

 Carrying a firearm or dangerous weapon with the intent to commit a crime of violence is a felony.

 Intentionally discharging a firearm into, or at, any dwelling, or any building used for public or business purposes, is a felony, regardless of whether or not the dwelling or building is occupied.

 Except for self-defense, or the defense of another person, intentionally pointing a firearm, loaded or unloaded, at a person, is a misdemeanor usually punished by several months in jail, and may be prosecuted as a felony, with additional penalties, if the purpose of such pointing was to cause fear, emotional distress, or to intimidate.

 It is unlawful for any person to "engage in reckless conduct" while possessing a firearm, if such actions create 'a situation of unreasonable risk and probability of death or great bodily harm to another" and demonstrate "a conscious disregard for the safety of another person".

-It is a felony to possess, use, attempt to use, carry, manufacture, cause to be manufactured, import, advertise for sale, or sell ammunition which has "a core of less than sixty percent (60%) lead" and also "has a fluorocarbon coating, which is capable of penetrating body armor".
+It is a felony to possess, use, attempt to use, carry, manufacture, cause to be manufactured, import, advertise for sale, or sell ammunition which has "a core of less than sixty percent (60%) lead" or "has a fluorocarbon coating, which is capable of penetrating body armor".

 The State of Oklahoma preempts almost all local regulation of firearms.
 Municipalities may prohibit discharging a firearm within city limits, even on private property.
 State-licensed or recognized shooting ranges are exempt from city ordinances against discharging firearms.
 Other than prohibiting firearm discharge, municipalities may not have any laws or ordinances pertaining to firearms, firearm parts, or ammunition that are more restrictive than state law.